 The sign shimmered through the haze of dust and heat like a mirage.
 Or the product of too much wishful thinking.
 Or the BEST kind of fantasy …

-Whichever it was, the Bakery Baking Today* sign at the Farina turn-off in the middle of the South Australian Outback just HAD to be too good to be true.
+Whichever it was, the Bakery Baking Today sign at the turn-off to the Farina Historic Township in the middle of the South Australian Outback just HAD to be too good to be true.

-Because over 600km (370+ miles) north of Adelaide, the last stretch of continuous bitumen for several hundred kilometres had receded into the middle distance behind us to the south.
+Because over 600 km (370+ miles) north of Adelaide, we were on the last stretch of continuous bitumen for several hundred kilometres.
+Which kind of put us in the middle of nowhere!

-We’d already passed the beginning of the tyre-shredding Strzelecki track, a notorious stretch of dirt through the Strzelecki desert connecting tiny Lyndhurst with Innamincka, 469 km (291 miles) to the north east.
+We’d already passed Lyndhurst, a roadhouse and small settlement at the beginning of the tyre-shredding Strzelecki track.
+That notorious stretch of dirt through the Strzelecki desert connects Lyndhurst with Innamincka, 469 km (291 miles) to the north east.
+We’d driven a short distance along the track, but pulled out before all four tyres became punctured.

-From Marree, the only way out was either east along the Oodnadatta track, a 607 km (377 miles) dirt track through the remote Outback that joined the Stuart Highway at Marla; or the fabled Birdsville track to – you guessed it – Birdsville, 519 km (322 miles) further north.
+From Marree, there were only two ways out.
+East along the Oodnadatta track, a 607 km (377 miles) dirt track through the remote Outback that joined the Stuart Highway at Marla.
+Or the fabled Birdsville track to – you guessed it – Birdsville, 519 km (322 miles) further north.

 Yes, we were on the outskirts of Australia’s Boys Own Adventureland.
-A 4WD and/or motorcyclists’ heaven traversed by groups of three (WHY ALWAYS THREE???) blokes – and we would, for the first time, visit the start of each of these iconic tracks in one day.
+A 4WD and/or motorcyclists’ paradise traversed by groups of three (WHY ALWAYS THREE???) blokes.
+And on this day, we would, for the first time, visit the start of each of these iconic tracks.

-Now, en route to Marree, Farina was a ghost town full of ruins.
+Now, en route to Marree, we’d heard about Farina, a ghost town full of ruins.

 A Bakery in a Ghost Town